kukulaka/kukulaka.github.io/README.md

 ## Testing
 These can be found in the relevent component.
 Tests can be run using yarn test and yarn test:watch.
-Jest to run tests and Enzyme for mocking.
+Jest to run tests and react-testing-libraryfor mocking.

 ## Available Scripts